BerkanTogac/berkantogac/README.md

 👋 Hey there, I'm Berkan!

-🌱 After completing intensive bootcamps in Python, JavaScript, and AWS through Clarusway, ranked among the top 10 by Forbes, I'm diving headfirst into the world of IT.

-👀 I'm exploring Terraform and Docker and next one is Kubernetes, seeking to deepen my understanding of infrastructure orchestration and containerization.

 🔭 My passion lies in crafting secure and scalable VPC environments, merging my love for diving with the depths of IT infrastructure.

-💬 I'm eager to collaborate on innovative projects that challenge the status quo of cloud computing and DevOps methodologies, utilizing my skills in Python, JavaScript, and AWS.
+💬 I'm eager to collaborate on innovative projects that challenge the status quo of cloud computing and DevOps methodologies, utilizing my skills in Python, JavaScript, AWS & GCP.

-📫 Reach out to me at berkan.coding@gmail.com to connect and discuss potential collaborations or industry insights.

 ⚡ Pronouns: He/Him